Code-Institute-Submissions/first-milestone-project-48/README.md

     1. Repeat steps 1 to 8 on Smaller screen sizes for same results and verify responsiveness
     1. Repeat steps 1 to 8 on Mobile view for same results and verify responsiveness

+## Validation services

+The following validation services were used to check the validity of the website code.

+- HTML Validator was used to test the HTML code.
+- CSS Validator was used to test the CSS code.

 ## Deployment

 This project was developed on [GitPod](https://www.gitpod.io/), committed to [Git](https://git-scm.com/) and pushed to [GitHub](https://github.com/) using the